 To "dock" a pastry means to prick a pie crust with a fork before baking.
-Docking translates to "poking holes," really.
-This lets the steam escape so that the pie crust doesn't puff up in the oven.
+This technique is a simple way to poke holes in the pastry dough.
+This allows the steam to escape so that the pie crust doesn't puff up in the oven.
 Usually, this technique is used when blind baking a pie crust before filling.

 How to Dock a Pie Crust

 You might hear a pastry chef tell their assistant to "dock the pie crust" before baking it so that it will lay flat and not puff up.
 The holes made by the fork or docking tool will fill up when the pastry bakes, so you don't have to worry about the filling leaking through the crust to the pie pan below.
-Be sure not to make the holes too big, as they should be large enough so steam will escape, but not so big that you tear the pastry apart.
+Be sure not to make the holes too big, as they should be large enough to vent the steam from the pie, but not so big that the holes tear the pastry apart.

 - Roll out your pie dough.
 After you've rolled out the dough, you can prick holes into it so that the steam escapes while it's baking.
 Otherwise, you will have lots of bubbles and pockets in your crust which will create an unbalanced surface for your choice of filling.